-Completed in 2013, Louis L. Redding and Eliphalet Gilbert are the one newest additions to the University's residence halls.
+Completed in 2013, Louis L. Redding and Eliphalet Gilbert are the newest completed additions to the University's residence halls.
 Louis L. Redding and Eliphalet Gilbert join Russell, Lane & Thompson on the Beach, with a sand volleyball court and lighted turf field behind Perkins Student Center (home to The Scrounge, Dunkin' Donuts, and The Hen Zone).

 Complex Community Council

-Community councils are student-run student governments focused on advocacy, programming, and community service.
+Community councils are student-run student governments focused on advocacy, programming and community service.
 Every area on campus has its own community council.
 Learn more about the Redding/Gilbert/Smyth Complex Community Council.

-Louis Redding was the first African American attorney admitted to the Delaware Bar, and he played an important role in the legal case that led to the desegregation of the University of Delaware..
+Louis Redding was the first African American attorney admitted to the Delaware Bar, and he played an important role in the legal case that led to the desegregation of the University of Delaware.
 For more than two decades, Redding was the only non-white attorney in Delaware.
 Throughout his 57-year career, Redding championed civil rights issues in Delaware, successfully handling cases that challenged discrimination in housing, employment, public accommodations, and education.
 Redding became a public defender for the State of Delaware in 1965 and continued in the post until his retirement in 1984.

 In 1950, Redding represented ten African-American applicants before the Delaware Court Chancery against the University of Delaware.
 These students were refused admittance to the University of Delaware on the basis of their race.
 That suit - Parker v.
 University of Delaware - resulted in the full court-ordered desegregation of all educational programs at the University of Delaware, signaling a significant new chapter in the modern history of the university.